For millions of people, across age groups, video games provide a key way to kill time and decompress from the pressures and hardships of daily life.

 Game Together, Stay Together

-Excessive video game play leads to less time spent together, the disruption of routines, and can generally throw a monkey wrench into a marriage.
-At least that’s the case in marriages where only one spouse games.
-Or where spouses play different games.
+Excessive video game play leads to less time spent together, disrupts routines, and generally throws a monkey wrench into a marriage in many cases.
+At least in marriages where only one spouse games.
+Or sometimes even where spouses play different games.

 So, if you absolutely must play a video game, consider involving your spouse.
-The research indicates that couples who game together have a higher likelihood of remaining together than those where only one participates.
+The research indicates couples who game together have a higher likelihood of remaining together than those who don’t.

 Related Reading: Can Politics Cause Divorce?